m9m/CryptoInsight/README.md

 Dynamic Project To Serve a Variety of Cryptocurrency Apps, Analytics, wallets, and Dapps.

-Stack: JS MEAN (Mongo, Express, Angular, Node) & Tailwind
+Stack: Mongo, Express, React, Node, Tailwind